SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 1. Press **F5** to build and run, or click the **Start** button in Visual Studio 2012.
-If you are testing in an on-premises installation of SharePoint 2013, Visual Studio 2012 starts the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.
+If you are testing in an on-premises installation of SharePoint, Visual Studio 2012 starts the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.
 After a moment, the developer site opens.

 2. Navigate to the **Announcements** list and create a list item, then start the custom workflow manually.